 Information and Learning Sessions

-The CWCF has held annual meeting and conferences in all regions of the country.
+The CWCF has held annual meetings and conferences in all regions of the country.
 The highlights of these conferences are the person-to-person networking which occurs and the practical workshops directed at enhancing the skills of the CWCF’s members.
 Members receive discounts on fees (and travel subsidies, for co-op members) to attend the CWCF annual conference.
-The conference includes training workshops, co-op business tours and great opportunities for networking.
+The conference includes training workshops and great opportunities for networking.
 Workshops on such topics as capitalization, conflict resolution, crisis management, strategic planning, the RRSP program, and gender issues have been held.
 Information on the 2018 Conference is available here: http://canadianworker.coop/2018-conference/ .

 Access to Hard-to-Find Information on Worker/ Multi-stakeholder Co-op Issues

 CWCF’s Resource Guide, in the form of web links to practical documents, is designed to be used as a reference guide by people considering the start-up of a worker co-op (or multi-stakeholder co-op with partial worker control) and organizations that support co-op development, as well as by co-ops that are operating.
 Members receive our electronic newsletter.
-Read hard-to-find information on subjects such as how to find capital for a co-op, EI eligibility, taxation and sweat equity, and about other worker/multi-stakeholder co-ops in Canada and internationally.
-The web sites which we maintain are: www.canadianworker.coop.
-The website of the CoopZone Developers’ Network Co-op, with which CWCF works closely, also contains resources on the development of co-operatives of all types, including worker co-ops).
+Read hard-to-find information on subjects such as how to find capital for a co-op, EI eligibility, and about other worker/multi-stakeholder co-ops in Canada and internationally.
+The CWCF website includes these and other resources, at: www.canadianworker.coop.
+The website of the CoopZone Developers’ Network Co-op, with which CWCF works closely, also contains resources on the development of co-operatives of all types, www.coopzone.coop.

 Archive of Worker /Multi-stakeholder Co-op Bylaws